 Plantar Fasciitis Treatment Guide

-Below is an outline of the approach I use to plantar heel pain.
+Below is an outline of the approach I use for plantar heel pain.
 The steps involved are:

-- Change the way you stand to take pressure off your heel
+- Changing standing posture and habits to take pressure off your heel

 - Increase barefoot activity